 Click Test connection to validate the user credentials and check the connection to the server.

 When both synchronized user ID and STAS are configured, the authentication server uses the mechanism from which it receives the sign-in request first.

 Import Active Directory groups

 Import Active Directory groups into the firewall and specify policies for them.

-In the Import group assistant, click Start.
+In the Import group wizard, click Start.

 Select the base DN for groups.

 Select the AD groups to import.

 - Go to Authentication > Groups and verify the recently imported groups.

 (Optional) Configure firewall rule to allow internet access